Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Experiments

 For an efficient implementation of the geometric grid transfer operators we used vectorized versions.
 For the experiments in this work we use uniform weights $\omega_i$, therefore the geometric mean, defined in Eq. \eqref{eq:def-mean-B}, can be reformulated as

 where $BI(v)$ is the standard bilinear interpolation operator.
-We used PyLops\footnote{\url{https://github.com/PyLops/pylops}}, the linear operator library for Python, for performing bilinear interpolation and its transpose operation.
+We used PyLops\footnote{https://github.com/PyLops/pylops}, the linear operator library for Python, for performing bilinear interpolation and its transpose operation.
 Consequently, the grid transfer operators \eqref{eq:def-P}, \eqref{eq:dPxv} and \eqref{eq:def-TR} can be vectorized by using bilinear interpolation, resulting in

 where $BI^{\T}(v)$ denotes the transposed bilinear interpolation operator.
 Note that in case of non-uniform weights, the operation $BI(v)$ can be still represented by a corresponding linear operator.

 In order to avoid numerical issues very close to the boundary of the box manifold, we clip each component $y_i$ to $[\varepsilon, 1- \varepsilon]$ with $\varepsilon = 10^{-10}$.
 This clipping step is performed directly after evaluating the exponential map \eqref{eq:def-exp}.